-§ 710.
-Accountability for property issued to the National Guard by the United States to the Army National Guard and for the fixing of responsibility for that property.
+(b) The Secretary of the Army shall prescribe regulations for accounting for property issued by the United States to the Army National Guard and for the fixing of responsibility for that property.
 The Secretary of the Air Force shall prescribe regulations for accounting for property issued by the United States to the Air National Guard and for the fixing of responsibility for that property.
 So far as practicable, regulations prescribed under this section shall be uniform among the components of each service.